mingl1/Predict-Bike-Sharing-Demand-with-AutoGluon/README.md

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
-Through EDA, I added added two additional features.
+Through EDA, I added two additional features.
 Although Autogluon recognized one of the features as a datetime object, it was only concered with the year, month, day and day of week.
 But I believe that the time of day was a very imporant feature that was not parsed from the data.
 So I added the hour of day as a feature.
 In addition, I added whether it felt colder or warmer than the actual temperature in hopes that it gives the model more information about the climate.
 Since the weather is a big factor in determining whether people go outside in general.
 ### How much better did your model preform after adding additional features and why do you think that is?
 My model did perform incredibly better after adding the additional features.
 I think the extra features were crucial in determining whether people went out to bike.
 So having those features gave the model a better chance at predicting the bike sharing demand.